Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Service dog vs. service “animal”

 Ohio Administrative Code 4112-5-02 defines an “animal assistant” as any animal that aids a person with a disability.
 This might be a dog.
 But it might also be a monkey, for example, which can help a person with a mobility impairment by retrieving or collecting items.
-Check out: Envision Access (Helping Hands Service Monkies).Opens in a new tab.
+Check out: Envision Access (Helping Hands Service Monkies).

 Mini Service Horse Service Animal Ohio

-“Flirty” The Mini Service Horse @flirty.the.mini.service.horseOpens in a new tab.
+“Flirty” The Mini Service Horse @flirty.the.mini.service.horse

 Individual needs vary, and people are protected under Ohio state law in places of public accommodation.
 If a person with a disability needs a slightly unconventional type of animal for their needs, that is okay, and businesses need to respect it.